What is happening in Mozambique?

 90% of people report shelter as their most urgent need, followed by food (88%).

-Most people are staying with family and friends in host communities, whose already meagre resources are strained.
+Most people are staying with family and friends in host communities, whose resources are already strained.

 The situation is desperate and chaotic.
 But as other crises around the world continue to escalate, more and more humanitarian agencies are reporting that they are running out of funds for their work in Cabo Delgado.